biojava/biojava.github.io/wiki/BioJava:GetStartedLegacy.md

 `                        /home/thomas/commons-dbcp-1.1.jar:`
 `                        /home/thomas/commons-pool-1.1.jar:.`

-In some distributions of Biojava, you need to specify biojava.jar instead of biojava-live.jar in the above.
-Note: Since version 1.8, BioJava is modular and the following scripts need to be adjusted to incorporate submodules.

 ### Windows from command line

 `set CLASSPATH C:\biojava-live.jar;C:\bytecode.jar;C:\commons-cli.jar;`
 `                        C:\commons-collections-2.1.jar;C:\commons-dbcp-1.1.jar;`
 `                        C:\commons-dbcp-1.1.jar;.`

-In some distributions of Biojava, you need to specify biojava.jar instead of biojava-live.jar in the above.
-We are working on resolving this.

 ### Windows autoexec.bat files